 Ordinary course litigation.
-The Company is subject to legal proceedings and claims which arise in the ordinary course of its business.
+The Company is subject to legal proceedings and claims which arise in the ordinary course of its business, including, for example, claims relating to product liability, workplace injuries, intellectual property rights, and employment matters.
+For example, a worker, who was directly employed by the Company's third party labor contracting firm at the Company's Grand Prairie, TX warehouse has filed a negligence claim in the Superior Court of the State of California, Los Angeles County, Central District relating to a workplace injury from March 2021.
+The case is in the discovery stage, and trial is currently scheduled for 2024.
+The Company intends to defend itself vigorously, although there can be no assurance that there will not be some liability.
 As of the date hereof, the Company believes that the final disposition of such matters will not have a material adverse effect on the financial position, results of operations or cash flow of the Company.
 The Company maintains liability insurance coverage to protect the Company's assets from losses arising out of or involving activities associated with ongoing and normal business operations.